Joint Council on Youth

 The task of the Joint Council, in a spirit of co-management, is to develop a shared position on the youth sector’s overall priorities, annual/pluriannual objectives, main budget envelopes and necessary budget specifications, within the political and budgetary framework established by the Committee of Ministers.
 It also contributes to the effective mainstreaming of youth policies into the Council of Europe's programme of activities.

-The CDEJ and CCJ Bureaux meet together twice a year in order to prepare the CMJ’s meetings, to ensure continuity between meetings, as well as to deal with any other tasks delegated to them by CMJ.
+The CDEJ and CCJ Bureaux meet together twice a year in order to prepare the CMJ’s meetings, to ensure continuity between meetings, as well as to deal with any other tasks delegated to them by the CMJ.

-Access to rights:
+Young people's access to rights:

-Youth participation and youth work:
+Youth work:

 You can follow the Joint Council on Youth's work on these pages and also by consulting the latest decisions and abridged reports.